ETC-A/etca-spec/base-isa.md

 2) Placed here for now to ease decoding; `xx11` => do not store result.
 3) Designed to allow for building a larger immediate value.
 To reach the full 16 bit one extra `NOT` instruction may be required.
 4) Primary intent is that these are used with immediate.
 Exact assignment of ports is still floating.
 At least the level IO and the CPU status/extension control should be present.
 5) The C and O flags are in an undefined state after execution of these instructions.
 Implementations may do whatever is easiest.
-An extension may mandate a particular behavior, with good enough reason, but may *not* mandate that the value of these flags after the operation depends on their value before the operation.
+An extension may mandate a particular behavior, with good enough reason, but must *not* mandate that the value of these flags after the operation depends on their value before the operation.

 #### Input and Output Instructions